bookiza/toucaan.docs/README.md

 The website will be available at [http://localhost:3000](http://localhost:3000).

 Feel free to send me a pull request for any changes that you want to see on the docs.
-We also accept opinions and blog posts from CSS lords like you who have an insight to share for us smaller beings.
+We also accept opinions and blog posts from CSS lords.
+If you have an insight for us, feel free to share by raising an issue.

 🤓